raymond-li/Multicraft-API-Ruby/README.md

 ```

 ## Notes
-This project is incomplete and could use some minor changes.
+This project is functional but a WIP and could use some minor changes.

+Also note that the Multicraft API is disabled by default, so make sure the setting is enabled, a user has an API key, and any network configuration (port forwarding and the like) is done to expose the API endpoint.